aewing/toeprint/README.md

 toeprint
 ========

-ToePrint, the feature-rich PHP MVC Framework with less than a footprint.
-Still in early beta development
+ToePrint, a super-lightweight PHP framework for prototyping applications.